TERMS AND CONDITIONS OF BUSINESS

 12 CHARGES AND PAYMENT:

-12.1 The price is set out in the Order and the Publisher reserves the right to increase the price due to any factor beyond the control of the Supplier (including taxes and duties), any request by the Advertiser to make changes to the Order, any delay caused by any instructions of the Advertiser or failure of the Advertiser to give the Publisher adequate or accurate information or instructions.
+12.1 The price is set out in the Order and the Publisher reserves the right to increase the price due to any factor beyond the control of the Publisher (including taxes and duties), any request by the Advertiser to make changes to the Order, any delay caused by any instructions of the Advertiser or failure of the Advertiser to give the Publisher adequate or accurate information or instructions.

 12.2 The Publisher shall invoice the Advertiser on or at any time after the Final Copy Date and the Advertiser shall pay each invoice submitted by the Publisher: